 Drafting and signing a premarital agreement remains a contentious issue for many couples.
 However, having a premarital agreement is the best way to protect the interests of you and your spouse.
 A premarital agreement is defined in the state of Texas as “an agreement between prospective spouses made in contemplation of marriage and to be effective on marriage.”
 The agreement must pertain to property held before or gained after marriage, including income and earnings.
 It is imperative to have the strongest legal team conducting your premarital agreements to protect your best interests.

-At the law firm of Kirker Davis LLP, our legal professionals are dedicated to protect the property that rightfully belongs to our clients.
+At Kirker Davis LLP, our Austin Premarital Agreement Attorneys are dedicated to protecting the property that rightfully belongs to our clients.
 We strive to achieve an equitable split of assets that benefits all parties involved.
 Contact our offices at (512) 598-0010 for a free consultation about your premarital agreement.

 Premarital agreements are binding legal documents.
 They are typically enforceable without consideration, meaning the court will enforce the agreement even if there is nothing of value exchanged for one party.
 There are a few instances in which a premarital agreement can be nullified.
 Many of these cases involve the circumstances around the signing of the agreement.
 Some of the most common reasons for nullification include: